Tips for Baseball Tryouts—What Coaches Are Really Looking For

 This covers a few things and they are probably more important than just playing well.

 - Be coachable.
 Make eye contact with the coaches when they're talking, act interested in what they're saying, and do your best to follow any and all advice they give you.
-Ask questions if you have them, and never try to correct a coach or tell him that the way you do something is better than the way hes having you do it.
+Ask questions if you have them, and never try to correct a coach or tell him that the way you do something is better than the way he's having you do it.
 Often times a coach will tell you to do something or ask you a question just to see how well you listen and follow direction, so pay attention and listen to them well.

 - Be positive and confident.
 Don't sulk around if you make a mistake or roll your eyes when the coach tells you to run a conditioning drill.
 If a ball goes between your legs, step up and tell the coach to hit another one.
 If I could boil it all down to one single quality that I look for in a player, it's confidence.
 Don't be timid or shy and don't let an error ruin the rest of the drill.
 Forget about it, focus on the next one, and play with confidence.
-The way you respond to a mistake could show your character far more than the way you act when everything is perfect, making a good impression.
+The way you respond to a mistake could show your character far more than the way you act when everything is perfect, make a good impression.

 - Lastly, be a good teammate.
 Please don't read that as "be social."
 Tryouts are not the time for laughing and goofing around with your friends.
 You're there to do your job and focus on baseball, so do that.
 However, do be a good teammate.
 Give encouragement to your friends or group mates if they mess up, communicate well in group drills, and try your best to help them succeed as well.
 If you're doing one hop drills with a partner, give them good hops that they can field well.
 Coaches will see you being a good teammate, and it matters.
-A lot.

 Tip #4 Have Fun